And how to cook with them.

 5. Rosmarino/Rosemary

 Rosemary grows wild along the roads in coastal Europe as a low, creeping shrub.
 I love to use the lilac-coloured flowers scattered onto lemon cakes or on a tagliere but there's one aspect of Italian baking which imbues the essence of rosemary at her most fragrant - la focaccia.
 While rosemary is found chopped onto a pizza, sprinkled onto roasts and potatoes or added to grilled meat marinades, the focaccia seems a great dish with focaccia as the main attraction.
-Here's our Mangia Mangia recipe which you can have a crack at or simply order for delivery!
+Here's our Mangia Mangia recipe which you can have a crack at.
 Our recipe is a traditional one from Puglia where focaccia barese (from Bari) uses potato to soften and moisten the dough.
 We always start baking early on market day, bringing freshly-baked focaccia to our local markets still warm.
 An almost medicinal perfume floats through the morning air with a promise of something delectable for lunch.

 Focaccia Rosmarino/Rosemary Focaccia